 Intangible Property Tax

-Intangible Property Tax: Taxes Assessed on Dealers in Intangibles, by County, Calendar Year 2008
+Taxes Assessed on Dealers in Intangibles, by County, Calendar Year 2003

-The total amount of intangible property tax assessed on shares or capital employed by dealers in intangibles in 2008 was $33.7 million.
-The total local share of taxes assessed was $11.6 million with the remaining $22.1 million representing the amount of dealers in intangibles tax assessments designated for the State General Revenue Fund.
+The total amount of intangible property tax assessed on shares or capital employed by dealers in intangibles in 2003 was $35,782,066.

 Intangible property includes investments, credits, money, shares and capital.
 Dealers in intangibles that are taxed have an office in Ohio that: lends money; discounts, buys or sells bills of exchange, drafts, acceptances, notes and mortgages; and buys or sells bonds, stocks or other investment securities.